sogoodmo/ZenAI-3YP/README.md

 - Play with MediaPipe
 - Research into CNNs and understand how they're used in classification
 - Understand 1 model and try to re-train it using own data set...?
+- Use Neural Networks to classify (Easier to implement)

 ### Plan
 - Use MediaPipe to extract key body points